estuary/flow/site/docs/guides/flowctl/create-derivation.md

    1. Write the [schema](../../concepts/schemas.md) you'd like your derivation to conform to and specify the [collection key](../../concepts/collections.md#keys).
 Reference the source collection's schema, and keep in mind the transformation required to get from the source schema to the new schema.

    2. Add the `derive` stanza.
 See examples for [SQL](#add-a-sql-derivation-in-gitpod) and [TypeScript](#add-a-sql-derivation-in-gitpod) above.
-Give your transform a a unique name.
+Give your transform a unique name.

-3. Stub out the SQL or TypeScript files for your transform.
+6. Stub out the SQL or TypeScript files for your transform.

    ```console
    flowctl generate --source flow.yaml
    ```

-4. Locate the generated file, likely in the same subdirectory as the `flow.yaml` file you've been working in.
+7. Locate the generated file, likely in the same subdirectory as the `flow.yaml` file you've been working in.

-5. Write your transformation.
+8. Write your transformation.

-6. Preview the derivation locally.
+9. Preview the derivation locally.

 ```console
 flowctl preview --source flow.yaml
 ```

-7. If the preview output appears how you'd expect, **publish** the derivation.
+10. If the preview output appears how you'd expect, **publish** the derivation.

 ```console
 flowctl catalog publish --source flow.yaml